Honorary Members

 Dr. Charles Honts

-Dr. Honts was a graduate student of Dr. Raskin at the University of Utah, and went on to become a Professor of Psychology at Boise State University.
-Now Professor Emeritus, Dr. Honts has published countless research papers on polygraph and has defended polygraph in court from a scientific perspective.
-He is a long-time friend and supporter of this association and its members and we are deeply indebted to him.
+Dr. Honts was a graduate student of Dr. Raskin at the University of Utah, and went on to become a Professor of Psychological Science at Boise State University in Idaho.
+Now Emeritus Professor, Dr. Honts is a world renown scholar who has published over 100 research papers on polygraph and related subjects, and has defended polygraph in court from a scientific perspective.

 Donald Krapohl

 Donald Krapohl is the former (retired) Director of the National Center for Credibility Assessment, formerly known as the Department of Defense Polygraph Institute.
-He is the past president of the American Polygraph Association, prolific researcher and the utmost professional advocate for polygraph best practices.
+He is a past president of the American Polygraph Association, a prolific researcher, who is immensely respected and is the consummate gentleman and professional, who for years has advocated for polygraph best practices.
+As President of APA he almost single-handedly brought polygraph into the modern era.
 He is a long-time friend and supporter of this association.